 - SoFi Wealth Management Review Summary

 5 out of 5 stars

-SoFi’s Wealth Management solution is designed for the hands-off investor who wants the personal touch offered by traditional financial advisors and the low fees charged by robo-advisors.
-When it comes to fees, SoFi rivals competitors, such as Betterment, Personal Capital and Wealthfront but offers even more bang for the buck.
+The SoFi Wealth Management service is designed for hands-off investors who want the personal touch offered by traditional financial advisors and the low fees charged by robo-advisors.

 SoFi is best for: